 Hotels: 57…with 887 rooms.

-On early British picture the island’s name is signified “Cay Corker.“ Known historically for its productive supply of brought to light fresh water at La Aguada, one argument holds that this island was a favourite stop for sailors to restore and cork water bottles.
+In the early British picture, the island’s name is signified “Cay Corker.“ Known historically for its productive supply of brought to light freshwater at La Aguada, one argument holds that this island was a favorite stop for sailors to restore and cork water bottles.
 The Spanish name of the island is Cayo Hicaco, which represents “the island of the cocoplum.“ “Caye Caulker“ could be an anglicized utterance of Cayo Hicaco.
-Another theory is that boats were block in the protected bay, La Ensenada, on the westward side of the island attending to the “Caulker“ name.
+Another theory is that boats were blocked in the protected bay, La Ensenada, on the westward side of the island attending to the “Caulker“ name.

 Caye Caulker Hotels